EdwardBetts/FincLab/README.md

 FincLab
 ==

+Author: Peter Lee

-The main purpose of the FincLab project is to back-test investment strategies in equity markets.
+FincLab project aims to back-test investment strategies in several equity markets.

 **FincLab.py**: Fetches historical stock daily data of major stock exchanges in U.S., Australia and China via Yahoo!
 YQL.
 - YQL has the advantage of high customizability.
 Theoretically it supports downloading most data from Yahoo! (e.g. news events and industry classifications), a benefit that other APIs, such as the CSV or the Charts API, cannot achieve.